squarebells/awsw-premonition/README.md

  + Modtools by 4onen and Blue.
 [GitHub](https://github.com/4onen/AWSW-Modtools) [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=1305731599)
  + Side Images by 4onen.
 [GitHub](https://github.com/4onen/AwSW-Side-Images) [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2521431664)

  I recommend using "manual" versions from GitHub whenever possible, because having too many steam mod subscriptions causes an annoying startup-crashing race condition bug.
 Also, the steam workshop versions might be older, so if you want to be absolutely sure everything works, use the provided GitHub versions.
-Lastly, this mod was developed with the Magmalink versions of ASM and ECK Core.
-There probably aren't any bugs due to this, but I can't say for sure.

  To install mods from GitHub, the folder extracted from the downloaded archive goes to `~\Angels with Scaly Wings\game\mods`.